ThaminduDilshan/APIM-Traffic-Tool/README.md

 `$ ./traffic-tool.sh 1`

 #### 2. Create Example Scenario in WSO2 API Manager
 Traffic tool is capable of creating APIs, applications, subscribe them and signup a set of users in WSO2 API Manager according to the given scenario.
 Simply run the shell script with the argument 2.
-You will be prompted for the scenario name and jmeter path.
-Enter the path of the jmeter bin folder.
-If you are using the default scenario, just press `Enter` when prompted.

 ```
 $ ./traffic-tool.sh 2
-Enter the scenario name (press enter if default):

-Enter your jmeter path (Ex:- /home/user/Documents/apache-jmeter-5.1.1/bin)
-/home/user123/Documents/apache-jmeter-5.1.1/bin
 ```

 Please make sure you don't have any errors in the shell (Error count should be zero).
 If you encountered with errors, it is recommended to run the `clean` command and rerun the above command.